 New City Rules: Stronger for Citizens or For Industry?

 Although a few cities have proposed municipal code changes to streamline the process and make it easier for industry to place the cell towers, others such as Palos Verdes have chosen to strengthen theirs for increased public input.
 See Palos Verdes, California Wireless Technology Facilities Ordinance June 2017.
 Hempstead, Long Island has also led the way for other municipalities to regulate cell antenna and wireless telecommunications equipment in their city ordinance.
 Although it was not able to have specific setbacks from schools or homes, the law asks for significant proof from cellular service providers to establish the need for new cell towers (significant gap in coverage) and also ensures that approved wireless communications equipment is located in areas that minimize negative impacts on local communities by mandating a special use permit in residential neighborhoods (section 142.6).

 States Approve Small Cell Streamlining.
 Unfortunately, 13 states have passed laws in 2017 that now allow for streamlining placement of “small cell” antenna throughout cities on public utility poles by removing local control, oversight and the amount a city can charge the telecommunications company to rent the public utility poles.
-13 States Pass Fast Tracking of Small Cell Antenna.
+20 States in 2017 have been lobbied by the wireless industry to pass bills streamlining local permitting of 5G antenna.
+13 States Have Passed Fast Tracking of Small Cell Antenna.
 California’s Governor Brown vetoed such an effort (SB649) in 2018 leaving the telecommunications industry to individually request permits for cell tower placement in local jurisdictions